 The program of new works is generated by a number of means, including new development in and around the Local Government Area.
 Council is currently developing a strategic capital works program that will provide a framework for a more structured approach to the need for capital works.
-The Long Term Financial Plan and the 2023-2024 Operational Plan and Budget provide details of Council's capital expenditure.
+The Long Term Financial Plan and the 2022-2023 Operational Plan and Budget provide details of Council's capital expenditure.

 Modelling is a useful tool in advising on the need for public space within the Local Government Area.
 The model predicts the need for more facilities in public space available to the community into the future.
 However, Council is mindful that traditional methods for determining public space requirements do not take into consideration the "actual" or "real" needs of the community.
-Council has taken a considered approach to public space assets and will finalise a study shortly that will provide direction on this critical asset class.